Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Incompressibility of cuspidal cross-sections and proof of Theorem

 Finally, if $\Or$ is a strong graph orbifold then we can go through the same steps.
 The only additional point is to show that elements of the (orientation-preserving) mapping class group of an oriented Euclidean $2$-orbifold $T^2//\Gamma$ are represented by affine diffeomorphisms, in order to apply the preceding construction using the $\Sol$ geometry.
 To see this fact, if $\Gamma$ is trivial then the mapping class group of $T^2$ is isomorphic to $\SL(2, \Z)$ and the claim is clear.
 To handle the case when $T^2//\Gamma$ is a sphere with three singular points, we use the fact that the mapping class group of a sphere with three marked points is isomorphic to the permutation group of the three points \cite[Proposition 2.3]{Farb-Margalit}.
 The mapping class group of the orbifold $T^2//\Gamma$ will then be the subgroup of the permutation group that preserves the labels.
 If $T^2//\Gamma$ is $S^2(2,3,6)$ then its mapping class group is trivial.
 If $T^2//\Gamma$ is $S^2(2,4,4)$ then its mapping class group is isomorphic to $\Z_2$.
 Picturing $S^2(2,4,4)$ as two right triangles glued together, the nontrivial mapping class group element is represented by the affine diffeomorphism which is a flip around the ``$2$'' vertex that interchanges the two triangles.
 If $T^2//\Gamma$ is $S^2(3,3,3)$ then its mapping class group is isomorphic to $S_3$.
 Picturing $S^2(3,3,3)$ as two equilateral triangles glued together, the nontrivial mapping class group elements are represented by affine diffeomorphisms as rotations and flips.
 Finally, if $T^2//\Gamma$ is $S^2(2,2,2,2)$ then its mapping class group is isomorphic to $\PSL(2, \Z) \ltimes (\Z/2 \Z \times \Z/2 \Z)$ \cite[Proposition 2.7]{Farb-Margalit}.
 These all lift to $\Z_2$-equivariant affine diffeomorphisms of $T^2$.
 Elements of $\PSL(2, \Z)$ are represented by linear actions of $\SL(2, \Z)$ on $T^2$.
 Generators of $\Z/2 \Z \times \Z/2 \Z$ are represented by rotations of the $S^1$-factors in $T^2 = S^1 \times S^1$ by $\pi$. \end{proof}

 Let $\Or$ be a closed connected orientable three-dimensional orbifold.
-If $\Or$ admits a metric of positive scalar curvature then by finite extinction time, $\Or$ is diffeomorphic to a connected sum of isometric quotients of $S^3$ and $S^1 \times S^2$.
+If $\Or$ admits a metric of positive scalar curvature then by finite extinction time, $\Or$ is diffeomorphic to the result of performing $0$-surgeries on a disjoint collection of isometric quotients of $S^3$ and $S^1 \times S^2$.

 Suppose that $\Or$ does not admit a metric of positive scalar curvature.
 Put

 Then $\sigma(\Or) \le 0$.